boyangzhao/boyangzhao.github.io/_posts/2021-01-26-vaccine_efficacy_bayesian.md

 $$\theta \vert x \sim \text{Beta}(\alpha + c_v, \beta + c_p)$$

 This is also why beta is a conjugate prior for the binomial distribution, since the posterior is also a beta distribution.
-We won't go into more details here, but the posterior predictive distribution is then a beta-binomial distribution. <!-- more details on beta-binomial -->
+We won't go into more details here, but the posterior predictive distribution is then a beta-binomial distribution.

 What prior can we choose?
 Well if we are interested in testing the posterior $$p(\theta<0.4117647 \vert x)$$, we can set the prior beta distribution such that the mean is this value.
 That is indeed what Pfizer/BioNTech have done - the prior used was Beta(0.700102, 1), so the mean is 0.700102/(0.700102+1) ≈ 0.4118.